Cozy Peach Kitchen

 2. Add spices and toast another 30 seconds to bloom the spices.

-3. Add tomatoes and broth and bring to a boil over high heat.
+3. Add tomatoes, broth, and black beans and bring to a boil over high heat.
 Once boiling, reduce to a simmer.

 While the quinoa cooks, prep the toppings.
 You can either stir the bell pepper and onion into the quinoa base or use them as a topping across individual servings.
 See below for serving ideas.